Early warning weather sirens up and running

 The sirens are set to automatically sound if there is a tornado warning in the area.
 Only the sirens in the area affected by the warning will go off.
 There is also the ability to manually operate the sirens from the Coweta County 911 Center, or the backup location at the Coweta County Justice Center.

-The manual operation could be done for things such as a missing child at a recreation facility.
+The manual operation could be done for things such as a missing child at a recreational facility.

 There have been individual tests of sirens, and "silent" tests of the whole system, but there probably won't be a live, system-wide test until February.

 Tests will typically be done the first Wednesday of each month at 11 a.m.
 That's a state-wide standard test day, and that's when Newnan Utilities tests its sirens.
 But the first Wednesday of January is New Year's Day, so Jones said they'll probably wait until February.
 Tests also won't be done if there is bad weather, to avoid anyone thinking the sirens are activating because of severe weather.

 When a siren activates, it will sound for 30 seconds.
 There will then be a recorded message.
 The siren and message will then repeat.